Emergency facts (details below):

 A portosystemic shunt is an abnormal blood vessel that sends unprocessed blood from the gut directly to the brain, bypassing the liver.
 It can cause collapse especially not long after a meal.
 A shunt would be high on the list in a young adult of a susceptible breed such as the Maltese.

 Low blood sugar also causes neurological signs.
 Collapse in a diabetic dog is most often due to a high insulin dose suppressing blood glucose levels, but we also see it with insulinoma, Addison’s disease and very young puppies not getting adequate nutrition.

 The last item on the nervous system list is vestibular disease.
 This refers to any disorder that affects the balance organs in the inner ear and brain.
 These dogs have a head tilt, fast flicking in the eyes, and usually can’t stand up.
-The most common is Idiopathic Vestibular Syndrome, which comes on suddenly in old dogs and passes in less than a week.
+The most common is Idiopathic Vestibular Syndrome, but you can read all the common causes of vestibular disease here.

 As a young vet, I didn’t believe it when I first saw simple arthritis cause a dog to collapse.
 Why would a long-term disease known for slow worsening lead to sudden collapse?
 Now I understand that these dogs have been putting up with pain until they couldn’t any longer.

 We see this mainly in larger breeds, and especially German Shepherds.
 Often they will be howling or crying and brought in on a stretcher.
 Good intravenous drugs (especially cortisone) can do wonders to get them up again but they really need long-term pain control to keep them going.

 Of course, we should view these dogs as our own failure.
 To do it right would be to identify and treat their pain before it gets too much.